pinarlabs/service-template/README.md

 - Postgres as database
 - Sequelize as ORM and database migrations

+Also getting this template you get a github workflow configured with:
+- postgres database for running tests unit/integration depending on your strategy
+- running tests
+- posting results to coveralls

 ## How to apply this template to your project

 1. Create a git repo